django-salesforce/django-salesforce/README.rst

 	]

-7. Define a model that extends ``salesforce.models.SalesforceModel``
+7. Define a model that extends ``salesforce.models.SalesforceModel`` or export the complete SF schema by
+   ``python manage.py inspectdb --database=salesforce`` and simplify it to what you need.
 8. If you want to use the model in the Django admin interface, use a ModelAdmin that extends ``salesforce.admin.RoutedModelAdmin``
 9. You're all done!
 Just use your model like a normal Django model.